SiddiqSoft/CosmosClient/docs/index.md

 ## struct `CosmosArgumentType`

-This structure is used to specify arguments to the [`queue`](#cosmosclientqueue) operations and as a parameter to the callback for async completion callback.
+This structure is used to specify arguments to the [`async`](#cosmosclientasync) operations and as a parameter to the callback for async completion callback.

 CosmosArgumentType | Type | Description
 -------------------|----------------|---------------------